Image Pipeline

 ci/run_tests_container.sh

-The integration tests use the upstream Testing Farm container testing pipeline for Konflux CI:
+The container tests use the upstream Testing Farm pipeline for Konflux CI:

 kind: IntegrationTestScenario